1iveowl/HttpMachine.PCL/README.md

 HttpMachine is Copyright (c) 2011 [Benjamin van der Veen](http://bvanderveen.com).
 HttpMachine is licensed under the MIT License.
 See LICENSE.txt.

-I've forked this project as Benjamin no longer is maintaining the work.
+I've forked this project as Benjamin is no longer is maintaining the work.

 ## Original Features